sanudisht/httpcanary.plus/README.md

 > Compatibility Optimized
   - Works smoothly on Android 7 to 13, even on lower-end phones.

-- Legal Disclaimer

-This software is intended strictly for **educational**, **debugging**, and **research** purposes.
-You may only capture and inspect traffic from apps you own or have permission to analyze.

-Do NOT use HttpCanary+ for malicious purposes, data theft, or unauthorized spying.

-By using this application, you agree that the developer (Sanu) is not responsible for any damage, data loss, legal issues, or misuse resulting from your actions.
-Use at your own risk.

 - Build Info
 Name      : HttpCanary+